samirhinojosa/open-diplomas/README.md

     - Remote – Containers
     - Python
 4. Open the project in Visual Studio Code
 5. If it is the first time, then
+    -   In the project directory root, create a file called **".env"** with Django Secret Key
     -   Create the database and database user based on opendiplomasproject.settings.development
     -   In a Terminal, prepare the migrations based on the apps
         ```python
         python manage.py makemigrations --settings=opendiplomasproject.settings.development
         ```
     -   Make the migrations
         ```python
         python manage.py migrate --settings=opendiplomasproject.settings.development
         ```
     -   Create an admin user
         ```python
         python manage.py createsuperuser --settings=opendiplomasproject.settings.development
         ```
     -   Run the command
         ```python
         python manage.py collectstatic --settings=opendiplomasproject.settings.development
         ```